 Students are required to pass the advancement assessment held by the respective schools in order to be accepted to a doctoral degree program.
 (Article 13 of the Rules on Graduate Learning) Furthermore, depending on which graduate major they wish to enroll in, students may be required to take an additional foreign language examination.
-(Refer to Foreign Language Examination for Advancing to a Doctoral Degree Program in the Guide to Graduate Education and International Graduate Program.)
+(Refer to Foreign Language Examination for Doctoral Degree Programs [Chapter II of the Japanese version of this Guide])